 Like this post?
 Help us by sharing it!

 Everett Kennedy Brown’s timeless photography has been featured across international media in everything from the National Geographic to the New York Times.
 For 25 years, his “love affair” with Japan has evolved, seeing him become a cultural spokesperson to the Japanese government, opening a farm outside Tokyo and leading photography tours in Japan.
-We caught up with him ahead of his talk at the Japan: Get the Picture photography event in London on 30th June to see where this journey began.
+I caught up with him ahead of his talk at the Japan: Get the Picture photography event in London on 30th June to see where this journey began.

 When did you become interested in photography?